EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Verify (OPTIONAL) that N_V has not been received before.

-* For EC2 curves, validate that E_V is a valid point by verifying that there is a solution to the curve definition for the given parameter 'x'.
+* For elliptic curves, validate that E_V is a valid point by verifying that there is a solution to the curve definition for the given parameter 'x'.

 * Verify message_2 as specified in {{asym-msg2-form}}: